radish-es/casebook-property/content/lessons/week02.md

 image: /imgs/acorn.jpg
 imgcaption:  Elyse Loewen, CC BY NC SA 4.0
 objectives:
+  - objective: Discuss different approaches to the legal interpretation of the Peace and Friendship Treaties and explain the consequences of these different approaches.
-  - objective: Identify different forms of legal land relations, placing Anglo-Canadian property as one of those forms in its historical and colonial context.
+  - objective: Identify different forms of legal land relations, situating Anglo-Canadian property as just one of those forms in its historical and colonial context.
   - objective: Critically analyze the natural law theory of labour and possession as the basis for property.
-  - objective: Describe the common law test for possession and the relative nature of possession and apply these to analyze problems.
+  - objective: Describe the common law test for possession and the relative nature of possession and apply these concepts to analyze problems.
-  - objective: Discuss different approaches to the legal interpretation of the Peace and Friendship Treaties and explain the consequences of these different approaches.
+  - objective: Thoughtfully reflect on how our multi-juridical context of land relations can be brought to bear on real world problems.
 description: Our second lesson of the term address the question of how relationships to land and place get recognized in law.
 materials:
   - locke